 - set proximal sub-goals along with reasonable expectations about the amount of effort required to complete a given task

 - work towards mastery of sub-goals before moving on to other goals

 In relation to the Inhibit, Self-Monitor, Working Memory, and Task Monitor aspects of executive function, strategies include:

 - Focus on “giving in to feel good” by first developing an awareness of this process and its subversive effects on achievement.
-Keep aware of the fact that we procrastinate for the short-term gain of task avoidance – feel good now, pay later.
-This will help present self make different choices about future self.
+Keep aware of the fact that we procrastinate for the short-term gain of task avoidance: feel good now, pay later.
+This will help the present self make different choices about the future self.

 - Use strategies like distraction-inhibiting implementation intentions to shield one intention from a competing intention or to manage intrusive negative emotions associated with an aversive task.

 Other volitional skills or competencies to develop include:

 - control immediate impulses through the establishment of fixed daily routines (specific times for learning and leisure activities) as well as more effective time management.
 In other words, we need to do the hard work of establishing new habits.

 - Block access to short-term temptations (“pre-empt that which tempts”–remove distractions from the study area, shut off social media, etc.).

 - Focus on the value of achievement motivation by setting more difficult goals and learning to enjoy performance for its own sake.
 Sometimes we put off tasks because we’re bored, not challenged enough.